Double murder investigated in Rusk County

-SHELDON – Law enforcement in Rusk County are investigating the deaths of two people in the town of Sheldon.
+SHELDON – Law enforcement in Rusk County are investigating the deaths of two individuals in the town of Sheldon.

 Investigators have ruled the case a double homicide.